 Lad: No, sir!
 I want to be hangman!
 String 'em up!
 And cut 'em down!

-- Non-Indicative Name: It was released as Night Creatures in some places because Hammer had promised its American distributor a movie of that title.
+- Non-Indicative Name: The film was released as Night Creatures in some places because Hammer had promised its American distributor a movie of that title.
 The original plan was to do yet another adaptation of the novel I Am Legend under that name, which fell through after finding out that their original plan would probably be banned in Britain.

-- One Steve Limit: Averted, as Collier's boatswain observes: both the local barmaid and Clegg's pirate ship are given the fairly uncommon name of "Imogene".
+- One-Steve Limit: Averted, as Collier's boatswain observes: both the local barmaid and Clegg's pirate ship are given the fairly uncommon name of "Imogene".
 Although he doesn't realize the significance of this...